borilla/babel-plugin-translate-strings/README.md

 ## What it does

-When applied to a source file, this will look through your source for code that looks like a call to `translateFunction`, apply the module function to its argument(s) and replace the code with the result, ie
+When applied to a source file, this will look through your source for code that looks like a call to `translateFunctionName`, apply the module function to its argument(s) and replace the code with the result, ie
 ```js
 var s = _T('string to translate');   --->   var s = 'the translated string';
 ```